 And several years ago, we began studying these resilient young people, trying to find out if their success stories also translated into physical health benefits.

-And we reasoned that if disadvantaged kids were succeeding academically and emotionally, that they might also be protected from health problems that were common in lower income youths.
+And we reasoned that if disadvantaged kids were succeeding academically and emotionally, that they might also be protected from health problems that were common in lower-income youths.

-Oh, yeah, I gotta take up.
+Oh, yeah, I got to take up.

 Sorry, folks.

-I guess it stands to reason what you're all one illness away from bankruptcy, your one hospital visit away from poverty.
+I guess it stands to reason what you're all one illness away from bankruptcy.

 I mean, they've just been throwing this at you.